 Lastly, Disney has a property-wide pin trading system, so buying a few official Disney pins at the start of your trip can make for a fun experience as your kids seek and trade with other Disney cast members throughout your stay.

 While many people opt for the classic Disney-themed properties, my favorite is actually the Four Seasons Orlando.
 We have been going since it opened, and I wouldn’t stay anywhere else.
 True, it is not on the monorail system and not Disney-themed, but that’s why I like it.
 It feels like a true vacation, independent of the Parks.
 There is only so much Mickey that I can take, and after a full day at the Parks, it’s nice to have a break from the Mouse.
-Full disclosure, the hotel is such a good vacation on its own that we actually planned a trip there one year and didn’t even go to Disney!
+Full disclosure, the Four Seasons Orlando is such a good vacation on its own that we actually planned a trip there one year and didn’t even go to Disney!
 Crazy, I know.
-But there is so much to do onsite that you could easily be tempted not to even leave the property.
-There is a tranquil adults pool, a five acre kids paradise water park (with water slide, lazy river, and zero-entry pools), a video game room, a playground, and a climbing wall.
+But there is so much to do at the Four Seasons that you could easily be tempted not to even leave the property.
+There is a tranquil adults pool, a five-acre kids paradise water park (with a water slide, lazy river, and zero-entry pools), a video game room, a playground, and a climbing wall.
 There is a Tom Fazio-designed golf course and a full gym with complimentary fitness classes.
 There is also a complimentary Kids for All Seasons camp for ages 4-12 with organized activities throughout the day and family poolside movies on Saturday nights.